deftio/fifostr/dev/fifostr-todo.md

 	[x] rotate		#with default inc=False
 	[x] remove      #remove item(s) with the supplied value [x] __set_item__ #directly change one item
-	[x]	proper markdown for README.md
-	[ ] test and finish & fix example  portion in README.md, perhaps use example from python interpreter
+	[x] .eqHead, .eqTail, .eq --> accept str or regex #too complicated for regex for now.. just use .all() etc [x] test pattern add/del/triggers
 	[x] document and check callback function parameters (e.g. match str(s,e) passed, label passed)
-	[x] add bitbuck compliant double spaces at end of each line in readme
-	[x] allow ^ and $ to be used as anchors for any pattern
+	[x] allow ^ and $ to be used as start/end anchors for any pattern (useful for when fifostr is resized) [x] length indefinite support  #eg z=fifostr()  produces a fifostr of indefinite length [x] operator overloads
+	[x] operators behave same as their base-class deque counter parts (e.g. see how list[] etc works realtive to str casting)

 ### fundamental pattern consists of:
 	pattern 	: regex | str | function of pattern to trigger on callbackfn 	: function to call when pattern found Arguments are (matching_string_section, label)
-	optname 	: an optional label for when the pattern is found optlog		: optional to call logging fn when pattern hit (not-logged is default) pos_s		: start substring position to look for in fifostr (0 is default) pos_e		: end substring position to look for in fifostr (maxlen-1 is default) active		: whether this pattern is currently being interrogated
+	optname 	: an optional label for when the pattern is found pos_s		: start substring position to look for in fifostr (0 is default) pos_e		: end substring position to look for in fifostr (maxlen-1 is default) active		: whether this pattern is currently being interrogated optlog		: optional to call logging fn when pattern hit (not-logged is default) #feature deferred to future

+## release housekeeping checklist  -- things to pack it up for release
+	[x] license.txt file -- chose FreeBSD
+	[ ] pip installer
+	[x] create identity in pypi (pip online directory)
+	[ ] tests.py / unit tests  #in /tests directory
+	[x] check all functions have """docstring""" comments [x] function documentation in HTML in /docs directory --> accomplished with pydoc [x] check Python 2.7+ and Python 3+ compatibility with tests [x]	proper markdown for README.md
+	[ ] test and finish & fix example  portion in README.md, perhaps use example from python interpreter
+	[x] add bitbucket compliant double spaces at end of each line in markdown files

 ## future stuff
 	[ ] load/save array of patterns in one call (so can be stored to disk), note issue with serializing funcs